ogivuk/learning/tdd-django/README.md

             * used in a child template to define the content to be customized in the supperclass template for that block.
         * `{% endblock %}` - specifies the end of block.

+#### Static Files
+* Django, as well as any web server, needs to know two things to deal with static files:
+    * How to tell when a URL request is for a static file vs. an HTML served via a view function.
+        * By defining a URL prefix in settings.py, so that any URLs starting with the prefix should be treated as requests for static files.
+    * Where to find the requested static file.

 #### Storing Data - Working with Databases

 ##### Django Object-Relational Mapper (ORM)